-Nicki Yowell is a consummate creator with years of experience in an array of fields including: digital content, feature writing, office administration, marketing, print production, graphic design, community organizing, and event planning.
+Nicki Yowell is a consummate creator and communicator with years of experience in an array of fields including: digital content, feature writing, office administration, marketing, print production, graphic design, community organizing, and event planning.
 Nicki is flexible, inventive, creative, and detail-oriented.

 Special thanks to Grant Reynolds